-More and more Canadians are concerned about GMO (genetically modified organism), hormones and additives.
+More and more Canadians are concerned about GMO (genetically modified organisms), hormones, and additives.
 Lots of people try to buy organic whenever possible.
 Vegetarian and vegan are on the rise.
 British Columbia is the most vegetarian-friendly province, with Ontario and Quebec not far behind.

 I always had a garden at my ranch, complementing my country kitchen, growing potatoes, bush beans, carrots, kale, a variety of lettuce and the like.
 We have raspberry bushes, black and red currants, rhubarb, herbs, plum, apple and cherry trees.
 No poison has ever been sprayed on my land.

-I make my own jam and jellies, dill pickle, elderberry syrup and I dehydrate herbs, leaves, and flowers for teas.
-Kefir and yogurt are home made and used instead of sour cream.
+I make my own jam and jellies, dill pickle, and elderberry syrup and I dehydrate herbs, leaves, and flowers for teas.
+Kefir and yogurt are homemade and used instead of sour cream.

 No grapes and strawberries are served at my table during winter.
 Processed food and cans are used to a minimum.
 Our winters can be severe and often we are snowed in for days and we can’t get to a store.
 To have a large amount of stored food is a necessity.

 When it comes to cooking, the Dutch oven is one of the main appliances in my kitchen, just after my Thermomix.
 What is a Dutch oven?
 It is a large and heavy cast iron pot, sometimes with legs, suitable for stovetop or oven use.
-It can be used for campfire cooking and is the perfect tool for slow-simmered soups or to bake a cake in.
+It can be used for campfire cooking and is the perfect tool for slow-simmered soups or baking a cake.
 The new versions of the original cast iron are enamelled pots brands like Le Creuset and Staub.
 These pots don’t need to be seasoned first and are easier to maintain.

 I am a fan of cast iron and I owe two different size cast iron frying pans, the ones made in the US, are the best and worth the investment.